 You can sign up for a merchant account through a bank.
 Nearly any bank will provide a merchant, or “business” account.
 If you are using a small bank, they will typically provide a merchant account to a third party for free, since they may not provide that service themselves.
 Larger banks have their own merchant accounts.

-Another way to get a merchant account is through salespeople, which are independent organizations or ISOs.
+Another way to get a merchant account is through salespeople, which are independent organisations or ISOs.
 These are the people who will cold call small businesses and help them set up merchant accounts.
 These people may try and push a certain type of merchant account so make sure that the one you select is the right one for you.

 An additional common way to set up your merchant account is via the internet.
 It is a convenient, fast way to get set up and have your research done for you.